Trees, Shrubs & Landscaping

 Choosing a Type of Food

 All trees and shrubs have different requirements for healthy growth, so they require different nutrients.
 Before selecting food for your tree, learn what specific nutrients your tree or shrub may require.
-If you have a variety of trees and shrubs in your garden, you can use an all-purpose plant food like Miracle-Gro® Shake n Feed® Flowering Trees & Shrubs Continuous Release Plant Food which will feed for up to 3 months.
+If you have a variety of trees and shrubs in your garden, you can use an all-purpose plant food like Miracle-Gro® Shake n Feed® Flowering Trees & Shrubs Plant Food, which will feed for up to 3 months.
 Another option would be to use fertilizer spikes, like Miracle-Gro® Tree & Shrub Fertilizer Spikes, which are inserted into the soil beneath your tree twice annually, in spring and early fall, for a continuous release of nutrients.
 Miracle-Gro® also has tree spikes specially formulated for evergreens and fruit and citrus trees.
 With all of these plant foods, you'll find the directions on the package label—so be sure to follow them!